The Captive (1915 film): Plot

-The Captive chronicles the life of a young woman named Sonia Martinovitch (Blanche Sweet) who lived during the midst of the Balkan Wars.
-She lives close to the Turkish border on a small farm in Montenegro with her older brother Marko Martinovich (Page Peters) and younger brother Milo (Gerald Ward).
-Nearby, a Turkish nobleman by the name of Mahmud Hassan (House Peters) lives in a lavish palace.
+The Captive chronicles the life of a young woman named Sonia Martinovitch who lived during the midst of the Balkan Wars.
+She lives close to the Turkish border on a small farm in Montenegro with her older brother Marko Martinovich and younger brother Milo.
+Nearby, a Turkish nobleman by the name of Mahmud Hassan lives in a lavish palace.
 Marko is killed in the Battle of Lüleburgaz, leaving Martinovich and Milo helpless.
 Subsequently, Hassan is taken prisoner, and assigned to the Martinovich's farm to help with the chores Sonia is unable to complete without her brother.

 At first, Sonia holds Hassan captive with the use of her bullwhip and forces him to get water, bake, and plow the fields.
 Hassan begins to befriend young Milo to alleviate his humiliation and suffering.
 Gradually, Sonia warms up to him and they fall deeply in love.

 The war wages on, and the Ottomans recapture the village where Sonia, Hassan and Milo live.
-A drunken officer (William Elmer) tries to force himself on Martinovich, but she refuses.
+A drunken officer tries to force himself on Martinovich, but she refuses.
 Fueled by love, Hassan intervenes, despite the fact that the officer is Turkish.
 When the Ottoman army is driven out of the village, Hassan returns home to find that he has been stripped of his title, his land has been taken, and he has been banished from his homeland, all for thwarting the drunken officer's attack on Sonia.
 Meanwhile, at the farm, a pack of unruly scavengers have burned the Martinovich family's modest house, forcing them to abandon their home.
 The siblings meet Hassan on the road, and the lovebirds and Milo walk off to begin a new life together.